JohnMurray/laces/README.md

 information I would like to be able to derrive from the data.

 [ ![Build status - Travis-ci][1] ][2]

-## Generator
-The Generator represents the code that will be used to build the dependency graph as well as the code that will computer over the graph to attain various result sets.

 ## Whishlist